GetDKAN/dkan/docs/source/user-guide/guide_harvest.rst

 Normally you would use the data.json provided by another data catalog and "harvest" the datasets into your catalog.
 But harvests can also be used for bulk management of datasets from a manually generated data.json file.

-Example data.json file with various placeholders:
+Example data.json with a single dataset:

     .. code-block:: json